Chemical Agent Detector Paper

 Chemical Agent Detector Paper is a type of paper used for detecting the presence of chemical agents, including nerve agents, mustard agents, and blister agents.
-The paper typically change color in the presence of a chemical agent.
+The paper typically changes color in the presence of a chemical agent.
 The U.S. Military and first responders typically use the paper.

 M8 Detector Paper

 M8 Detector Paper is used to detect the presence of V and G type nerve agents and H type blister agents.
 It works by detecting chemical agents from a liquid splash.
 Each sheet of paper has three separate detection dyes.
 The yellow color appears when exposed to G nerve agents, the dark green color appears when exposed to V nerve agents, and the red color appears when exposed to H blister agents.
 The M8 detector paper does not detect agents in the form of aerosols or vapors.

 The M8 was a Canadian invention, being first standardized in 1963.
-By 1964 it entered US service as apart of the M15A2 Chemical Agent Detector Kit, with about 67,000 of these kits being produced from 1965-1969, with most other NATO nations also purchasing the M8.
+By 1964 it entered US service as part of the M15A2 Chemical Agent Detector Kit, with about 67,000 of these kits being produced from 1965-1969, with most other NATO nations also purchasing the M8.